Kattradhu Thamizh: Soundtrack

 The soundtrack was composed by noted music composer Yuvan Shankar Raja to the lyrics written by Na.
 Muthukumar, which was released on 10 September 2007 under the film's previous title, Tamil MA.
 It features five tracks, including one sung by his father, Ilaiyaraaja, which was hailed mostly as the pick of the album.
-Noticeably, the album comprises only solo numbers and doesn't feature any female vocals.

 Yuvan Shankar Raja won accolades and high praise as the soundtrack received universal critical acclaim and was described as a "musical sensation", a "must-listen for all musical freaks", a "fascinating album" and "a solid and stirring triumph of Yuvan’s composing skills".